 Paul Fretter teaches our systems of Baihequán and Tàijíquán in Norwich and has a background in Goju Ryu Karate Do, reaching the level of 5th Dan in 2006.

 Baihequán opened the door for me to a much better understanding of Goju Ryu Karate Do and it has been an essential 'bridge' to understanding Tàijíquán.
-Nowadays however, I concentrate my practice on Tàijíquán and Baihequán only.
+Nowadays, I concentrate most of my training in Tàijíquán and Baihequán, but I still keep in touch with Goju Ryu practice.

 Coarsely translated, Goju Ryu can mean "Hard and Soft School", and many of us interpreted this very literally, and often with the "Go" (Yang) being emphasised more than "Ju" (Yin), leading to excessive tension and an imbalance in many aspects of movement and approach that can severely limit one's skill and longevity of practice.
+At least, that was the case for me.
 For my own practice, I realised that my expressions of "Go" and "Ju" were rather crude because in many instances they were merely greater or lesser degrees of physical tension, and not opposites as such.
 Something had to change!

-In the early 1990s on a visit to the Jundokan Dojo we asked the founder, Miyazato Eiichi, about Go and Ju and he said to study the principles of Yang and Yin.
-To us this implied a much more subtle and deeper study was going to be required, and it was through studying Tàijíquán and Baihequán that we gradually began to understand.
+In 1994, on a visit to the Jundokan Dojo we interviewed Miyazato Eiichi, about Go and Ju and he said to study the principles of Yang and Yin.
+To us, this implied a much more subtle and deeper study was going to be required, and it was through studying Tàijíquán and Baihequán that we gradually began to understand.

 The results, for me at least, have been far more profound and significant than I could ever have imagined.